Dear Ms. Vicki,

 He is glad you are working so you can take care of him and his hobbies.
 How can he justify buying firearms when you can't spend money or buy anything?

-This is sad and it's bordering abuse.
+This is sad and bordering on abuse.
 I can see why you feel like separating from him and running away where he can't find you.

 He can't expect for you to take care of all of the finances: the rent, utilities, food and all of his personal items too.
 This is just not fair.